WayneHartman-com/KinsaTherm/readme.md

 That's it.
 You'll get notified of various events, like when the thermometer is connected, ready to take measurements, starts reading temperature, and comes back to you with a final reading.
 Not a lot of rocket science.

+Oh, and in case there was any doubt, this is not an official Kinsa project, trademarks belong to their respective owners, etc.